 Her Royal Highness Princess Beatrice of York is the Patron of Northwood African Education Foundation.
 In keeping with the Royal Family's continuing love and advocacy for Africa, her charity work at St George's School allows her to assist others and support those in need.

 Katharine ColquhounKatharine Colquhoun trained as a teacher in Australia before returning to her native England and founding Broomwood Hall School in 1984 with just 12 pupils.
-Subsequently she and her husband Malcolm established Northcote Lodge, a boys' prep. school, in 1993.
-Between them, the schools now educate 850 children in Wandsworth, London between the ages of 4 – 13.
+Subsequently she and her husband Malcolm established Northcote Lodge, a boys' prep. school, in 1993 and the recent addition of Northwood Senior in 2020.
+Between them, the schools now educate 850 children in Wandsworth, London between the ages of 4 – 16.
 Katharine has two children, Fergus and Georgina, as well as an older stepson, Patrick.

 Georgina ColquhounGeorgina Colquhoun spent a month at St George's School in October 2014, setting up a medical database for the children.
-On returning to the UK, Georgina ran Broomwood in Ethiopia's administration and fundraising for nine months before moving into the Pharmaceutical industry as a strategic consultant.
+On returning to the UK, Georgina ran NAEF's administration and fundraising for nine months before moving into the Pharmaceutical industry as a strategic consultant.
 Georgina is passionate about the project and can't help but stay involved.